EMMD474/event-planner/docs/usability_testing.md

 ## Summary

 The prototype performed well overall.
 Participants found the category filters and event cards intuitive.
-The two high-impact issues (Student ID format and star rating visibility) were addressed in the current version.
-The navigation issue after registration is noted as an improvement for the next iteration.
+All three issues have been resolved in the current version: the Student ID format hint was clarified, the star rating gained a visible "Click a star to rate" prompt, and the navigation issue after registration was eliminated by moving the registration flow into a modal overlay on the events page.